Updated on: October 1, 2024

 The password managers included in this list were chosen based on our comprehensive testing methodology that examined security, usability, features, support, and value, ensuring they meet the needs of Windows users in 2024.

-- I tested against single points of failure.
-I evaluated their strategies for preventing single points of failure (SPOF).
-A SPOF can occur when you rely on a single security measure, like a master password.
-If your master password is compromised or forgotten, it can lead to losing all of your stored data.
-Therefore, it’s vital to choose password managers that offer good recovery options, multi-factor authentication, and emergency access features to ensure both the security and accessibility of your passwords, ensuring that even if one security measure is compromised, your passwords remain protected and accessible.
+• I tested against single points of failure.
+I evaluated each password manager’s strategies for preventing single points of failure.
+If your master password is compromised or forgotten, it can lead to losing all your stored data.
+Therefore, it’s vital to choose password managers that offer good recovery options, multi-factor authentication, and emergency access.

-- I analyzed the cost versus value provided.
+• I analyzed the cost versus the value provided.
 I compared the pricing structures of each password manager, taking into account free trials and money-back guarantees to determine which services offered the best value for money.
 Affordable pricing combined with robust features scored highly in my evaluation.

 Why Built-In Password Managers Aren’t Good Enough